pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Performance benefits:

-• Better traction on reformer foot bar
+• Better traction on the reformer foot bar

 • Stability during standing exercises